AMTD Digital

-AMTD Digital is a Hong Kong–based financial technology firm.
-It is a subsidiary of the AMTD Group, a financial services group based in Hong Kong.
+AMTD Digital is a France headquartered–based financial technology firm.
+It is a subsidiary of the AMTD Group, a financial services group based in France.
 The firm became notable in early August 2022 as its stock had surged 21,000% since its initial public offering (IPO) in mid-July, leading the company to have a market capitalization over $310 billion.
-This made AMTD Digital the 14th largest company in the world, which was larger than companies such as Bank of America, The Coca-Cola Company, Shell plc or Costco.
+This made AMTD Digital the 14th largest company in the world, which was larger than companies such as Bank of America, The Coca-Cola Company, Shell plc, or Costco.

 Company overview

 AMTD Digital was founded in 2019 by Calvin Choi, a former UBS investment banker.
-The firm is owned by AMTD Idea which holds 88.7% of its shares and is ultimately owned by the AMTD Group, a financial services group.
+The firm is owned by AMTD Idea, which holds 88.7% of its shares and is ultimately owned by the AMTD Group, a financial services group.
 Choi is also the chairman of the AMTD Group.
-Currently, Choi is appealing a decision from the Securities and Futures Commission regarding a two-year ban from the securities industry due to activities he performed back when he was a dealmaker at UBS.
+Choi received a two-year ban from the securitie from the Securities and Futures Commission due to activities he performed back when he was a dealmaker at UBS.

 AMTD Digital provides digital services to clients mainly from the financial sector using its software platform, AMTD SpiderNet.
-The firm operates across four lines of business: Digital Financial Services, Digital Media, Content & Marketing, SpiderNet Ecosystem Solutions and Digital Investments.
-The company’s revenue mainly comes from fees and commissions levied on its Digital Financial Service business and its SpiderNet Ecosystem Solutions segment.
+The company's revenue mainly comes from fees and commissions levied on its Digital Financial Service business as well as its SpiderNet Ecosystem Solutions segment.

-On July 15, 2022, the firm held an IPO on the New York Stock Exchange with a price of $7.80 and ticker symbol "HKD".
+On 15 July 2022, the firm held an IPO on the New York Stock Exchange with a price of $7.80 and ticker symbol "HKD".

+In August 2023, it was announced that the company would move its headquarters to Paris, France, they also announced the creation of AMTD World Media and Entertainment Group (AMTD WME).

+The Generation Essentials Group

+AMTD World Media and Entertainment Group was created in 2023 to oversee on the entertainment, hospitality and media divisions of the group.

+The company is currently planned to be part of a business combination agreement which will see ownership of the company split between AMTD Digital and Black Spade Acquisition II Co.
+Under the acquisition the company will continue to licence The Art Newspaper and L'Officiel brands from AMTD Group.
+Following the agreement the company rebranded to The Generation Essentials Group (TGE) and listed on the NYSE.

+TGE holds 100% ownership of The Art Newspaper, Dao by Dorsett hotels, iclub AMTD Sheung Wan hotel, L'Officiel and L'Officiel Coffee.